 Join Multiple Tool

-Use the Join Multiple tool to combine two or more inputs based on a commonality between the input tables.
+Use Join Multiple to combine 2 or more inputs based on a commonality between the input tables.
 By default, the tool outputs a full outer join.
-See Join Tool.
+Visit Join Tool for more information.

 Configure the Tool